Who can change energy providers?

 This final bill should be the last thing you’ll hear from your old provider about.
 Make sure to pay any outstanding balances or exit fees.

-8. Your new electricity provider will be in touch
+7. Your new energy provider will be in touch

 Once your energy account has been changed to your new electricity provider, you’ll be notified and all future bills will be sent from them.